Philogy/philogy.github.io/_drafts/selector-switches.md

 ```
 {:file='Index Extractor.huff'}

-##### Bit Splicing
+#### Bit Splicing
 While there will always be a set of bit indices that are unique across all selectors they may not
 always be across a tight range, in fact it becomes increasingly less likely as the amount of
 functions in your contract increases.
 This presents an issue as the resulting index needs to be in
 a tight range for the table size to be practical.
 However there are a few tricks you can use to
-relatively efficient bring bits together that aren't close to each other.
+bring bits together that aren't close to each other.

 As an example let's Imagine you have an ABI such that the a set of unique bits across all selectors
 looks as follows (marked by `X`):